opentargets/ot-ui-apps/packages/ui/src/components/GenTrack/README.md

 Use the `Tooltip` and `InnerTooltip` properties of the `GenTrack` component to pass tooltip components for top-level and inner tracks respectively.

-To include a tooltip, wrap the GenTrack content in a `GenTrackTooltipProvider`, e.g.
+If using `Tooltip` or `InnerTooltip`, wrap the GenTrack content in a `GenTrackTooltipProvider`, e.g.

 ```jsx
 <GenTrackProvider initialState={{ data, xMin: 200, xMax: 700 }} >